Marvin Jones (wide receiver)

-Marvin Lewis Jones Jr. (born March 12, 1990) is an American football wide receiver for the Jacksonville Jaguars of the National Football League (NFL).
-He was drafted by the Cincinnati Bengals in the fifth round of the 2012 NFL Draft and has also played for the Detroit Lions.
-He played college football at California.
+Marvin Lewis Jones Jr. (born March 12, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Cincinnati Bengals in the fifth round of the 2012 NFL draft and has also played for the Detroit Lions and Jacksonville Jaguars.
+He played college football for the California Golden Bears.

-High school career
+Early life

-Jones attended Etiwanda High School, in Rancho Cucamonga, California, from 2004 to 2008.
+Jones attended Etiwanda High School, in Rancho Cucamonga, California.
 As a senior, he had 81 receptions for 1,040 yards and 10 touchdowns, leading the Eagles to a share of the Baseline League championship.
 He is Etiwanda's all-time leading receiver and was a Super Prep magazine All-American.

 College career

-Jones attended the University of California, Berkeley from 2008 to 2011.
+Jones attended the University of California, Berkeley, where he played from 2008 to 2011 under Golden Bears head coach Jeff Tedford.

+On October 17, 2009, Jones had two receiving touchdowns against UCLA.
+On December 5, he had his first collegiate game going over the 100-yard mark against Washington.
+As a sophomore, he recorded 43 receptions for 651 yards and six touchdowns.

+On September 17, 2010, Jones had 12 receptions for 161 yards against Nevada.
+As a junior, he recorded 50 receptions for 765 receiving yards and four touchdowns.

+Jones started off his senior season strong with five receptions for 118 yards and two touchdowns against Fresno State.
+Two weeks later, against Presbyterian, he had seven receptions for 123 yards and a touchdown.
 As a senior, he caught 62 passes for 846 yards and three touchdowns for the 7–6 Bears and he was named Honorable Mention All-Pac-12.
 In his career, Jones started 38 of 43 games, recording 156 receptions for 2,270 yards and 13 touchdowns.